yenhao-huang/Efficient-LLM-Finetune/README.md

 # Memory-Efficient LLM Finetuning

-This project explores techniques to **reduce GPU memory usage** while finetuning large language models using **DeepSeek-R1-Distill-Qwen-1.5B**, including:
+> This project explores techniques to **reduce GPU memory usage by up to 16×** during fine-tuning of large language models, using **DeepSeek-R1-Distill-Qwen-1.5B** as the base model.
+These techniques include:

 * Gradient Checkpointing
 * 4-bit / 8-bit Quantization
 * LoRA (Low-Rank Adaptation)

-TODO
-* experiment
-    * accuracy
+* sequence_len

 ## How to Run